KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Operates in the superficial mind,
 generating deceptive agency
 and dissonant autonomy.
-Mythic tradition conflates his IL2 persona with deeper IL3 functions,
+Mythic tradition conflates his IL₂ persona with deeper IL₃ functions,
-assigning the dismemberment of Osiris (a Fractus‑layer act)
+assigning the dismemberment of Osiris (a Fractus-layer act)
 to a figure whose authentic structural placement remains ISS / ISM.

 **Ethical Orientation**